UpCloudLtd/upcloud-packer/README.md

 # packer-builder-upcloud

 This is a Packer builder which can be used to generate storage templates on UpCloud.
+It uses the [UpCloud Go SDK](https://github.com/Jalle19/upcloud-go-sdk) to interface with UpCloud's API.

 ## Installation